Amazon executive on defense after comments about warehouse protest leader

-April 2 (Reuters) - Amazon.com Inc’s general counsel on Thursday said his emotions clouded his judgment when he wrote meeting notes in which he allegedly outlined a public relations strategy against a protest organizer and questioned the employee’s intelligence.
+(Reuters) - Amazon.com Inc’s (AMZN.O) general counsel on Thursday said his emotions clouded his judgment when he wrote meeting notes in which he allegedly outlined a public relations strategy against a protest organizer and questioned the employee’s intelligence.

 Amazon declined to confirm the authenticity of the notes, which Vice News reported were from a daily meeting with the company’s Chief Executive Jeff Bezos and senior leadership team.